-This is the first part of a series of three recommended practices that deal with the development and operation of renewable energy forecasting solutions in the power market.
+This is the first part of a series of three recommended practices that deal with the selection and design of renewable energy forecasting solutions in the power industry.

-The first part "Forecast Solution Selection Process", which is the current document, deals with the selection and background information necessary to collect and evaluate when developing or renewing a forecasting solution for the power market.
+The first part "Forecast Solution Selection Process", which is the current document, deals with the selection and background information to be collected and evaluated when designing or renewing a forecasting solution for the power market.

-The second part "Benchmarks and Trials", of the series offers recommendation on how to best conduct benchmarks and trials in order to test or evaluate different forecasting solutions against each other and the fit-for-purpose.
+The second part of the series "Benchmarks and Trials", of the series offers recommendation on how to best conduct benchmarks and trials in order to test ddifferent forecasting solutions against each other and the fit-for-purpose.